Language Translation

 The property consists of mature oak-hickory woods interspersed with agriculture.
 A 4-acre pond on the north portion offers fishing for bass, bluegill, and catfish.
 Deer Creek winds through the south portion of the property with a low-head dam, iron bridge, and creek crossing made of concrete.
 A smaller, unnamed creek crosses the north portion of the property.

 Most revenues used in land acquisition, development, operation, and maintenance of Deer Creek FWA are derived from the sale of hunting, fishing, and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
 These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.
-Indiana hunters and anglers are proud to provide this property for the enjoyment of all people.

 Popular activities